nicolas-heinig/toolbox/README.md

 ## Security

 - [1Password](https://1password.com/) - I use 1Password as my password manager.
 It stores not only the passwords for various websites, but also passwords that I share with my team inside a shared vault.

-## Graphics

-- [Skitch](https://evernote.com/intl/de/products/skitch) - Quickly take a screenshot and use arrows, boxes, etc. to highlight important elements.
-- [yEd](https://www.yworks.com/products/yed) - For various visualizations yEd is a easy to use but powerful tool.
-You can use it for flowcharts, diagrams and many others.